Julia the Elder: Marriage to Agrippa

 The newlyweds lived in a villa in Rome that has since been excavated near the modern Farnesina in Trastevere.
 Agrippa and Julia's marriage resulted in five children: Gaius Caesar, Julia the Younger, Lucius Caesar, Agrippina the Elder (mother of Caligula), and Agrippa Postumus (a posthumous son).
 From June 20 BC to the spring of 18 BC, Agrippa was governor of Gaul, and it is likely that Julia followed him across the Alps.
 Shortly after their arrival, their first child Gaius was born, and in 19 BC, Julia gave birth to Vipsania Julia.
 After their return to Italy, a third child followed: a son named Lucius.
 In 17 BC, Augustus adopted the newborn Lucius and the three-year-old Gaius.
 He took care of their education personally.
-Although Agrippa died in 12 BC, Augustus did not adopt the third brother, Marcus Vipsanius Agrippa Posthumus, until AD 4, after the exile of Julia – and after the deaths of both Gaius and Lucius.
+Although Agrippa died in 12 BC, Augustus did not adopt the third brother, Marcus Vipsanius Agrippa Postumus, until AD 4, after the exile of Julia – and after the deaths of both Gaius and Lucius.

 Nicolaus and Josephus mention that during Julia's marriage to Agrippa, she travelled to meet Agrippa where he was campaigning.
 She was caught up in a flash flood in Ilium (Troy), and almost drowned.
 Agrippa was furious, and in his anger he fined the locals 100,000 drachmae.
 The fine was a heavy blow but no one would face Agrippa to request an appeal.
 Only after Herod, king of Judaea, went to Agrippa to request a pardon did he withdraw the fine.
 In the spring of 16 BC, Agrippa and Julia started a tour through the eastern provinces, where they visited Herod.
 In October 14 BC, the couple traveled to Athens, where Julia gave birth to her fourth child, Agrippina.
 (Note: According to Suetonius, Caligula – the son of Julia's daughter Agrippina and Tiberius's nephew Germanicus – would claim after his own ascension that his mother Agrippina was the product of an incestuous union between Julia and Augustus.
 The reason for this is allegedly because he did not wish to be thought of as the grandson of Agrippa due to his humble origins.
 However, the existence of coins and inscriptions dating from Caligula's reign that clearly identify Agrippina as Agrippa's daughter suggests this account is apocryphal.
 Barrett considered it to be a joke made in poor taste, rather than outright dismiss it as false.)

 After the winter, the family returned to Italy.
 Julia quickly became pregnant again, but her husband died suddenly in March 12 BC in Campania at the age of 51.
 He was buried in the Mausoleum of Augustus.
 Julia named the posthumous son Marcus in his honor.
 He was to be known as Agrippa Postumus.
 Immediately after the boy was born, and while Julia was still in mourning, Augustus had her betrothed and then remarried to Tiberius, her stepbrother.